mozilla/login.webmaker.org/README.md

 ### 10 Set up a /user/:id route in your app

-Finally, add the Login API user route consists of the following code:
+Finally, add the Login API user route to your app.js:

 ```javascript
 app.get( "/user/:userid", function( req, res ) {